What is Addison's Disease?

-The clinical signs are often vague and may be episodic, and include lethargy, anorexia, vomiting, weight loss and general weakness.
+The clinical signs are often vague and may be episodic; they include lethargy, anorexia, vomiting, weight loss and general weakness.
 Dogs may drink and urinate more.
 Unfortunately, these signs are not specific to Addison's disease and may also be noted in a variety of other diseases.
-Occasionally dogs can experience an ‘Addisonian Crisis' and become suddenly seriously unwell.
+Occasionally, dogs can experience an ‘Addisonian Crisis' and become suddenly seriously unwell.

 Treating Addison's Disease

 Fortunately, Addison's disease is generally relatively easy to treat.
-Treatment is with Florinef tablets, which replace the glucocorticoids and mineralocorticoids that are not being produced from the adrenal glands.
-Once the diagnosis is conformed and treatment has commenced, dogs generally do very well; although lifelong treatment and on going monitoring will be required.
+We use tablets which replace the glucocorticoids and mineralocorticoids that are not being produced from the adrenal glands.
+Once the diagnosis is confirmed and treatment has commenced, dogs generally do very well; although life-long treatment and ongoing monitoring will be required.